IBM-Bluemix-Docs/voice-agent/logging.md

 Logging is automatically enabled for {{site.data.keyword.iva_full}}.
 You can view your voice agent call logs in the _Usage_ dashboard.

-The _Usage_ dashboard shows you quick stats about your service use for the current month and remaining resources available in your plan.
+The _Usage_ dashboard shows you quick stats about your service use and remaining resources available in your plan.
 This information includes the maximum number of concurrent connections that are encountered in the current month and the maximum number of concurrent connections available in your plan.
-You can also see the number of free minutes included in the plan and the number of used minutes.
+In the _Call minutes_ box, you can see the number of free minutes included in the plan and the number of used minutes.
 The _Call logs_ section follows your _Quick stats_.

-In the _Call logs_ section, you can filter call logs by date and voice agent name to reduce the number of displayed calls and isolate specific call logs.
+You can filter _Call logs_ and _Call minutes_ by date, and by either voice agent name(s) or number(s) to reduce the number of displayed calls and isolate specific call logs.
+In addition, you can filter _Call logs_ to display only failed calls.

 To learn more about creating and editing voice agents, see [Managing voice agents](/docs/services/voice-agent/managing.html).